supreeth7/Easy-Notes/README.md

 Spring Boot 2, MySQL Database, AWS S3, AWS EBS, AWS RDS

+### Output
+To view the final outcome of the app view the pictures in 'screenshots' folder.

 #### Note
-1: Use the port: 5000
+Use the port: 5000
-2: To view the final outcome of the app view the pictures in 'screenshots' folder.